Medical Services in Corvallis

 Please note: If you go to the ER for a non-emergency, your insurance company may refuse to pay your medical charges and you will have to pay it yourself.
 This cost hundreds or thousands of dollars.
 Please be sure to use an ambulance or go to the ER only for serious emergencies.

-Prescribed Medications vs Over-The-Counter Medications
+Pharmacy: Prescribed Medications vs Over-The-Counter Medications

 "Prescribed medications" are the medications that you cannot get without talking to a doctor first.
 You will most likely to receive a prescription (a paper that doctor fills out to indicate what medications you should get).
 Please bring the prescription to a pharmacy and get your medications.